It’s probably not your problem to fix.

 - Try a different browser

-While it’s more than likely that these won’t work, there’s always a chance that they might.
-And they are simple and easy to try.
+While it’s more than likely these won’t work, there’s always a chance they might, and they are simple to try.

 If you’re the webmaster…

-Nine times out of 10, this error results from one of two very common errors:
+Nine times out of 10, this error results from one of two common errors:

-- A permissions issue attempting to access a CGI script.
-Depending on how your web server is configured, it’s not enough for the script to have ”execute” permission; it must also be owned by the correct user and belong to the correct group.
-I can’t tell you what that should be because it varies widely from server to server (and even from site to site on the same server).
-My best recommendation is to look at the attributes of a script that’s working and copy that.
+- A permissions issue occurred when attempting to access a CGI script.
+Depending on how your web server is configured, it’s not enough for the script to have “execute” permission; it must also be owned by the correct user and belong to the correct group.
+I can’t tell you what that should be, because it varies widely from server to server (and even from site to site on the same server).
+My best recommendation is to look at the attributes of a script that is working and copy that.

 - access_log is the log of successful accesses.
 On a shared or virtual hosting server, there may be many of these: one per website, often with site-specific names or in site-specific locations on the server.

 - error_log is the log of errors.
 On some hosts, there is an error log per site.
-On others, each site may have its own access_log, but there may only be a single error_log for the system.
+On others, each site has its own access_log, but there may only be a single error_log for the system.

-The message: “Additionally, a 500 Internal Server Error error was encountered while trying to use an ErrorDocument…” indicates that there was a second configuration error on the server.
+The message “Additionally, a 500 Internal Server Error was encountered while trying to use an ErrorDocument…” indicates a second configuration error on the server.